-If the fly bites are severe, or maggots are present, veterinary attention is needed.
+If the fly bites are severe or maggots are present, veterinary attention is needed.

-The most important treatment for this problem is prevention, which consists of applying a topical insecticide to the dog's ears.
-Pyrethrin or permethrin sprays and ointments are very effective in repelling flies.
+The most important treatment for this problem is prevention, consisting of applying a topical insecticide to the dog's ears.
+Pyrethrin or permethrin sprays and ointments are very useful in repelling flies.
 Homemade solutions made by adding pyrethrin to petroleum jelly also work well.
 Moving the pet indoors during the heat of the day also will help.
 Spraying the dog's outside living quarters will also help keep fly numbers to a minimum.
 Remove any materials which may attract flies, e.g., fecal material, uneaten pet food, garbage, etc. Keep your pet clean and well-groomed, removing any urine-soaked or fecal-contaminated hair.